Evanescence: Musical style

-Evanescence blends various musical styles in their music, including rock, classical music, alternative music, heavy metal, industrial music, and electronica.
-Music journalists vary in terming Evanescence a rock or metal band, but many identify them as some form of gothic band.
-The band is generally classified as alternative metal, gothic rock, gothic metal, hard rock, and nu metal.
-Other genres used to describe Evanescence's sound over the years include industrial rock, symphonic metal, and symphonic rock.
+Evanescence blends various musical styles in their music, primarily rock, classical, alternative, heavy metal, industrial, and electronic.
+Music journalists vary in terming Evanescence a rock or metal band, and many identify gothic elements in their music.
+The band is generally classified as alternative metal, gothic rock, gothic metal, and hard rock.
+Other genres used to describe the band's sound over the years include industrial rock, symphonic metal, nu metal, and symphonic rock.
+Evanescence have also incorporated other styles in their music, including several forms of electronic music, progressive rock, R&B, soul, trip hop, and Eastern music.

 Metal Injection deemed them "gothic-tinged alternative metal mainstays", and AllMusic described their music as "alt-metal that layers orchestral and electronic touches atop brooding goth rock".
 Regarding the early classification of Evanescence as nu-metal, Loudwire said that this occurred due to their debut album being released at a time "when nu-metal was essentially at its peak" and they "were one of the only bands fronted by a woman that was headlining massive rock and metal festivals with Korn and the like, so putting them in the same category was likely appropriate", while their music also had "nu-metal elements in addition to gothic metal".
+The Washington Post said in 2006 that Lee working with any group of musicians in the band "is going to sound like Evanescence -- dark, stormy, anguished, seeking both release and transcendence."
 Kerrang! characterized the band's sound as a "melodic crush of haunting, baroque harmonies and heavy guitars".

-The Washington Post Richard Harrington said in 2006 that Lee working with any group of musicians in the band "is going to sound like Evanescence -- dark, stormy, anguished, seeking both release and transcendence."
 Evanescence "has long had dual personalities, mixing alt-metal and symphonic rock on its three studio albums", while their fourth, Synthesis, focuses on "orchestral grandeur" with electronic percussion, The Wall Street Journal stated.
-The St. Louis Post-Dispatch wrote, "Evanescence has long been known to mix beauty and bombast", with Synthesis and its live orchestra-backed show turning Lee's "wrenching, introspective songs into neo-operatic anthems".
+The St. Louis Post-Dispatch said the band "has long been known to mix beauty and bombast", with Synthesis and its live orchestra-backed show turning Lee's "wrenching, introspective songs into neo-operatic anthems".
+Variety depicted the band's sound after Synthesis as "evolving from its nu-metal/post-grunge origins to, naturally, a synthesis of rock, classical and EDM".
 AllMusic's Stephen Thomas Erlewine wrote of Evanescence's musical evolution: "Over the years and through multiple lineup shifts, the band persevered under Lee's helm, eventually shifting from the radio-friendly anthems of their early days into a shimmering, classically inspired symphonic alternative outfit in the 2010s".

+Lee is Evanescence's main songwriter since its start.
+Musically led by Lee, Evanescence was originally a duo partnership, its music written by Lee and the lead guitarist until the self-titled third album, which was the first album written by Evanescence as a band.
+Since then, Evanescence has been a band collaboration, with Lee and the rest of the band musically co-writing and combining their work.